 Nelly and friend Priscella.
 We had fun with them, talking along the way.
 We were not really enemies with that canoe.
 Other boats like Ben/Deanna, Brad/Diane and a couple other ones,

-were ones that were our real enemies.
 Ben and Deanna - 31 days left til they're married.